-Are you facing Windows 10 slow Internet issue?
+Are you facing a slow Internet issue on Windows 10 or in Windows 11?
 Well, this is the common problem that almost every Windows user has faced once.
 Though, it can be fixed, by making certain changes in some Windows settings.
 Usually, the slow Internet issue occurs when some Apps, services, or Windows updates are running in the background and consuming Internet bandwidth.
 Also, incorrect network settings can be responsible for this problem.
 There isn’t any specific cause behind this issue, so I have collected multiple causes which can be responsible for Windows 10 internet slow issue.

 Browser Issue. (recent changes are done in Browser, usually, a recently installed extension can be the culprit.)